How to cope without typical holiday traditions this year — and even start some new ones

 As coronavirus cases surge nationwide, scientists and local leaders are urging families to forgo holiday traditions that include large indoor gatherings.
 But experts say there are ways to start new traditions during this unprecedented year, as well as ways to cope with what may be a lonelier holiday season.

-"There are people, events, and experiences you will miss," she said.
+"There are people, events, and experiences you will miss," said Fialk, chief of clinical services at The Dorm, a treatment community for young adults.
 "When you acknowledge and validate your feelings, they become less overwhelming and you are less likely to become blindsided by your emotions."

 Fialk also recommended people make a plan for how they'll spend the holidays.
 "Whatever the plan is, make that plan in advance," she said.
 "Knowing that this holiday is going to look different and you may be celebrating alone makes it imperative that you make a plan for the day that keeps you busy, engaged, and happy."